storjak/Espresso-shot-tracker/README.md

 But yeah it's free use, not like I really wrote it, produced at best, really.
 If you have any feature suggestions or issues just post an issue.

+Keep in mind the app has some dangerous actions.
+If you export the blank table as JSON, obviously you'll get a functionally blank file out of it.
+However, if you save a blank table to your cookies it will overwrite what you have already saved to be just blank, essentially a reset.
+At some point I may add a confirmation popup but eh.

 See it in action, [here](https://storjak.github.io/espresso-shot-tracker/).